Online multiple hypothesis testing: Online error rate control methodology

-Finally, in terms of theoretical power guarantees for LORD, \citet{chen2021power} considered the setting of a (generalised) Gaussian model and showed that LORD is asymptotically optimal, in particular by being as powerful as BH to first asymptotic order.
+Finally, in terms of theoretical power guarantees for LORD, \citet{chen2021power} considered the setting of a (generalised) Gaussian model (see reference for further details) and showed that LORD is asymptotically optimal, in particular by being as powerful as BH to first asymptotic order.